puppetlabs/puppet-docs/source/puppet/3/reference/lang_experimental_3_2.markdown

 **For a hash:**

-Only two-parameter lambdas are supported.
-They will be set to the key and value of each hash entry.
+If two parameters are used, they will be set to the key and value of each hash entry.
+If one parameter is used, it is set to an array containing `[key, value]`.

 Using a similar example as before, but now with two parameters, we get: